Blueprint-Boulder/f21s22-foster-source/README.md

 - [ ] Get list of all accounts for admins
 - [ ] Get list of all staff accounts for admins
 - [ ] Periodically go through and get rid of unverified accounts

+## Testing

+Run the command `npm run test`.

+If you are using Windows + WSL (Windows Subsystem for Linux):

+- The angular testing system uses Google Chrome to run the tests.
+If you are on a virtual subsystem like WSL, it is likely that there is no chrome installed and so you will not be able to run tests.
+- Use [this link](https://www.gregbrisebois.com/posts/chromedriver-in-wsl2/) to setup to run tests.
+You may skip "The X Server" step

 ## System Set-Up